Home / Coffee knowledge / Espresso extraction time: When does the brewing time actually start?

 Espresso Extraktionszeit: Ab wann läuft die Brühzeit wirklich?

-Brew time is contact time
+Brewing time is contact time

 Extraction begins the moment hot water hits your coffee puck.
 Not when the first drop falls into the cup.
 And it ends when the pump stops working and no more water is pushed through the coffee.

-When to start counting?
+When should you start counting?

-Vibratory pump vs. rotary pump: The difference that changes your recipes
+Vibration pump vs. rotary pump: The difference that changes your recipes

 This has consequences for your recipes.

-The +3 second rule
+The +3-second rule

 Extraction time for single and double espresso